fcanas/OHMKit/README.md

 Bug fixes, pull requests, enhancement requests and feedback are welcome.

 If you plan on contributing code, please notice that OHMKit has tests.
-If you're fixing a bug, please also include a test that exposes the bug and therefore guards against a regression.
+If you're fixing a bug, please include a test that exposes the bug and therefore guards against a regression.

 ## TODO